 I have developed a small tool that will aid you to remove VBS malware (and unhide your files) from a machine, external drive (USB eg.) or in a network.
-I made this some months ago when I saw quite a lot of these doing the rounds.
+I created the tool some months ago when I saw quite a lot of these doing the rounds.

 The tool is simple and pretty much self-explanatory: